semacu/20181003_Intro_git_GitHub/README.md

   - Basic tools: Google Drive, Dropbox ...
   - Advanced tools: Git

-The first version control systems were created by groups writing software and code, but they can now be used for any kind of files or projects.
+The first version control systems were created by groups writing software and code.
+Fortunately they can now be used not only for computer code but for any type of files :smile:

 <p align="center">
 <img src=../../../20171024_GitHub_Chemistry_Cambridge/blob/master/images/vcs.png width="800">